-The following is a brief description of the Milestone Activities along with their abbreviations in parentheses.
+On the following pages is a Milestone Activities index in alphabetical order followed by a brief description of the Milestone Activities in sequential order, with their abbreviations.
+Some of the activities may be seldom used, therefore they may not have a description of the activity listed.
 It is the intent of this section to identify the general preliminary engineering activities and responsible divisions beginning with project inception and ending with the project bid opening.
 It is not meant to imply each activity is necessary on each project, nor will the projected completion dates follow the order as presented here.
 Activities are major work items, while tasks are work items necessary to complete an activity.
 Appendix I-02 A provides flow charts for certain milestone items.
 Unless otherwise stated in the activity descriptions, the milestone actual end date represents the completion and submittal of the milestone activity.